 Team Travel Verification

-When team travel conflicts with class attendance, you must obtain a travel verification memo from your coach.
+When team travel conflicts with class attendance, you must obtain a travel verification memo from your advisor.
 WARNING: Team travel verification is not a class excuse.
 Some professors do not recognize team travel as an excused absence.
 You must discuss making up any missed work with your professor(s) prior to travel.

 Institutional Academic Policy for Students Participating in Intercollegiate Athletics

 The NCAA rule, (outlined in the final section of this Handbook: NCAA and ACC Rules: Eligibility), must be adhered to by all Clemson athletes.
 In addition to this rule, the institution may have additional requirements.

 Monitoring of Attendance

 All Clemson student-athletes are expected to attend class, to meet academic expectations and to be good ambassadors for Clemson Athletics.
 Student-athletes will be monitored for the following:

 · Fulfilling EEE hour requirements

 · Tutor/mentor attendance

 When you miss a class, a tutor/mentor meeting, or a meeting with your academic advisor, your head coach is notified.
 At the end of each week, a report is provided to the head coach, sport supervisor, athletic director, faculty athletic representative and dean of undergraduate studies that reports any absences from required meetings and an unwillingness to meet EEE hour-requirements.